amaragh/tempo-run-songfinder/README.md

 This project is created with the following:

-- Bulma version: 0.9.4
+- Bulma version 0.9.4
-- JQuery version: ?????
+- JQuery version 3.4.1
-- Font Awesome version: 5.11.2
+- Font Awesome version 5.11.2
-- SweetAlert version: 1
+- SweetAlert version 1

 ## Usage